 Ideally the solution(s) chosen for the mid-level and high-level sites would be interoperable.
-The SRIC is working on building a list of requirements to support this tiered approach within a Request for Proposal (RFP) document.
+The SRIC has completed a list of requirements to support this tiered approach within a Request for Proposal (RFP) document.

-The SRIC committee has been developing the RFP to include the necessary requirements for transposing the PDF ICCR datasets into electronic formats, to be sent to relevant vendors.
+The SRIC committee has developed the RFP to include the necessary requirements for transposing the PDF ICCR datasets into electronic formats, to be sent to relevant vendors.
 A review of different technologies incorporated by the CAP and the Pathological Anatomical National Automated Archive of the Netherlands (PALGA) was incorporated in this evaluation.
-Good progress has been made with the RFP, with many key specifications outlined for electronic transposing of the ICCR datasets.